adesai47/c0524-code-solutions/typescript-primitives-and-variables/typescript-primitives-and-variables-quiz-notes.md

 - How do you update the value of a variable?

-Through the use of console.log
+Through the use of the '='

 - What is the difference between `null` and `undefined`?